Best Value Faucets

 For its focus on striking, innovative design and faultless quality that includes the use of top-tier ceramic cartridges, a wide variety of finish options, and retail prices somewhat lower than we would expect for designer faucets, we judge Rubinet to be a Best Value in luxury faucets produced in North America.

-Read our in-depth review of Rubinet Faucets.
+Read our in-depth report on Rubinet Faucets.

-Waterstone makes some of the most interesting faucets in the world.
-Its designs are innovative.
-Some are truly creative such as its striking Wheel kitchen faucet (pictured below at left) based roughly (very roughly) on the pull-down reel faucets used in commercial kitchens.
+Some of its designs push the style ceiling to its limit, such as its striking Wheel kitchen faucet (pictured below at left), based roughly (very roughly) on the pull-down reel faucets used in commercial kitchens.

 If you want to ensure the "Wow" factor in your new kitchen, Waterstone is the faucet you need.